mogland/core/readme.md

 Another reason is actually to see some paid blogging system projects, but those projects don't seem to be worth it as a paid project, we don't want so many people to pay for a project that is not very good, it's not worth it.
 And as far as we know, the underlying framework used by some charging projects is not secure because of anti-sequence vulnerabilities.

-We also is not say which good or bad, but don't think there's a certain charge blog project is stable, for users need to choose carefully, once bought a bug is a blog that is not good, but open source blog system, first of all, you can guarantee the community driven permanent charging items have no promises, It is not possible to commit to permanent updates.
+We also is not say which good or bad, but don't think there's a certain charge blog project is stable, for users need to choose carefully, once bought a bug is a blog that is not good, but open source blog system, first of all, you can guarantee the community driven.
 Second, you can enjoy the benefits of open source, such as no fees, more maintenance members, uniform specifications, etc.

 ## Ecosystem